 I tend to be uncomfortable with requiring students to speak in class.
 I’m well aware of how nerve-wracking that experience can be as a student.
 When that group of students picked this design and led their classmates through it, however, it was one of the best discussions our class had ever had.
 Since students have the support of their group when originally answering the questions, this design can minimize the anxiety of speaking aloud.
 I plan on trying this activity in ENG 128 in a few weeks.
 I’m curious to see how it’ll go.

 These are just a few basic class discussion designs that tend to work well in my college literature courses.
-There are definitely plenty more approaches to take, but I’ve been thinking about these in particular since I sent out a survey asking what college instructors (especially graduate student instructors) want to see more of on my blog.
+There are definitely plenty more approaches to take (I include a bonus example in my video tied to this post), but I’ve been thinking about these in particular since I sent out a survey asking what college instructors (especially graduate student instructors) want to see more of on my blog.
 [The survey is still live, if you’re a grad student and have a few minutes to fill it out.
 Adjuncts and other college instructors are welcome to fill it out, as well.
 Every response will help.]
 So far, I’ve definitely seen a common wish for more activity ideas to use in the classroom.
 I hope this post proved helpful in this regard.
 There was also a pattern in regard to the common concern of how to give good-but-quick feedback.
 For this latter interest, I actually just wrote a post about how to make grading easier, and I have an older one about types of feedback I use in my courses.
 I look forward to creating more content with my readers’ concerns and interests in mind.

 >>If you’d like to join your fellow college instructors in receiving notifications of my new blog posts going live, you can join the mailing list here.
 You’ll receive access to my blog-related PDFs, as well, which are all located in my resource library.<<